Paregov/VMWare-2021-12-SvetP/README.md

 This is a small shipping container manager.
 You can add shipping containers.
 Mark them as shipped.
 List the containers.

+Prerequisites:

+- .NET 5

+- Visual Studio 2019 or at least the build tools installed

+- Docker Desktop (Windows)

 To build go into the **deployment** directory from PowerShell

 ```powershell